Why you should have confidence in your ability to mother alone.

-Mothering alone means all the pressure is on you.
-It means you make all the decisions and are 100% responsible for your children.
-There isn’t always someone to back you up.
+Mothering alone is high-pressure.
+You make all the decisions and are 100% responsible for your children.
+There is no-one to back you up.
 If you feel it’s hard, it is with good reason.
 But if you are doing your best, that is enough, and you should have confidence in your ability to mother alone.

 Consider this.
 A few months before I left my ex, we had an argument over something minor.
 Probably because I left an empty toilet roll in the bathroom.
 After a couple of days of being subjected to the silent treatment, I remember wondering why I was still there.
 The only reason I could come up with was the fact I didn’t want to be a single parent.

 It had nothing to do with wanting to save our relationship, but simply the prospect of mothering alone was overwhelming.
 I had single mum friends and I didn’t know how they managed to successfully juggle everything.
 So, I apologised and we went about our lives, until I was confronted with something I could not put up with.
 With two children under 4, no home and no money in the bank, I left and became the strong single mother I never thought I could be, possibly an even better parent than I was before.

 Ignore the critics (or the voice in your head), you’ve got this …